 Southcoast Health System, which manages Tobey Hospital, is hiring nurses and giving them one assignment: responding and monitoring patient monitors.
 It has also established a policy that monitor batteries must be changed at a certain time each day.

 At UMass Memorial Medical Center in Worcester, the hospital wants to eliminate unnecessary monitoring and has implemented new guidelines for when doctors should order cardiac monitoring.
 Among other changes, nurses are now receiving low-battery warnings about patients on their pagers and cell phones.

 As hospitals make these changes, manufacturers are assessing their equipment and working on new “smart monitor” technology.
 Rather than measure just one symptom, the hope is these new monitors would assess multiple parts of the body before determining whether an alarm needs to sound.
 For its part, the Food and Drug Administration recently distributed videos about defective medical alarms and proper use to 4,500 hospitals and nursing homes.

 The Boston medical malpractice lawyers at Breakstone, White & Gluck represent injured clients in cases involving medical negligence at Massachusetts hospitals, medical centers and nursing homes.
 We have experience in cases involving surgical malpractice, anesthesia malpractice, birth defects as well as defective medical devices.
-If you have a case, contact us today at 617.723.7676 or use our form.
+If you have been injured by a medical mistake, contact us today at 617.723.7676 or use our form.